bigsql/spock/README.md

 ### Unique constraints must not be deferrable

-On the downstream end pglogical does not support index-based constraints defined as `DEFERRABLE`.
+On the downstream end spock does not support index-based constraints defined as `DEFERRABLE`.
 It will emit the error

-    ERROR: pglogical doesn't support index rechecks needed for deferrable indexes
+    ERROR: spock doesn't support index rechecks needed for deferrable indexes
     DETAIL: relation "public"."test_relation" has deferrable indexes: "index1", "index2"

 if such an index is present when it attempts to apply changes to a table.